kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Thanks to the above:
 * PodSpec.Container.ResourceRequirements becomes purely a declaration, denoting **desired** state of the Pod resources,
-* PodSpec.Container.ResourceBindings (new object) denotes **actual** resources allocated to the Pod by Scheduler,
 * PodStatus.ContainerStatus.ResourcesAllocated (new object) shows the resources held by the Pod and its Containers.

-In order to determine the state of a Pod resource update, we add two new PodConditions named PodResourcesBound and PodResizeSuccess.
+In order to determine the state of a Pod resource resize, we add a new PodCondition named ResizingPod.
+This PodCondition describes status of the last resize request.

-Scheduler sets PodResourcesBound PodCondition, and it can have the following values:
+The PodCondition ResizingPod can have the following values:
-* Status: false  - Resize request has not been allocated by Scheduler,
-  - Reason: AwaitingPreemption - Lower priority Pods are being pre-empted,
-  - Reason: FailedNodeCapacity - Scheduler determined Node does not have room,
-* Status: true - Scheduler has completed allocating the resize request,
+* Status: false - Pod resize operation completed,
-  - Reason: Accepted - Pod resize approved by Scheduler.
+  - Reason: (empty) - Initial state, no resize requested since Pod creation,

-PodResizeSuccess PodCondition can have the following values:
-* Status: true  - Last resize request was successful,
-  - Reason: Success - Pod and its Containers were resized successfully,
+  - Reason: Success - Pod and its Containers were successfully resized,
-* Status: false - Last resize request failed,
-  - Reason: FailedNodeCapacity - Kubelet determined Node does not have room,
+  - Reason: FailedNodeCapacity - Node does not have room to resize the Pod,
-  - Reason: RejectedResourceQuota - Resize request exceeds ResourceQuota,
+* Status: true  - Pod is in the process of being resized,
-  - Reason: RejectedQoSClassChange - Resize request changes QoS class,
+  - Reason: InProgress - Kubelet is performing Pod resize,
-  - Reason: Retrying - Controller initiated a retry.
+  - Reason: PreEmpting - Lower priority Pods are being evicted.

 #### Container Restart Policy

-To provide some fine-grained control to the user, PodSpec.Container.ResourceRequirements is extended with ResizePolicy flag for each resource type (CPU, memory) :
+To provide some fine-grained user control, PodSpec.Container.ResourceRequirements is extended with ResizePolicy flag for each resource type (CPU, memory):
-* NoRestart - the default value; resize the Container without restarting it,
+* NoRestart - the default value for CPU; resize Container without restarting it,
-* RestartContainer - restart the Container in-place to apply new resource values (e.g. Java process needs to change its Xmx flag),
+* RestartContainer - the default value for memory; restart the Container in-place to apply new resource values (e.g. Java process needs to change its Xmx flag),
 * RestartPod - restart the whole Pod in-place to apply new resource values (e.g. Pod requires its Init Containers to re-run).